galah4d/pacman-3d/README.md

 CX is a general purpose, interpreted and compiled programming language, with a very strict type system and a syntax similar to Golang's.
 CX provides a new programming paradigm based on the concept of affordances, where the user can ask the programming language at runtime what can be done with a CX object (functions, expressions, packages, etc.), and interactively or automatically choose one of the affordances to be applied.

 You can find more info on:
-  - The github page on CX - https://github.com/skycoin/cx
+  - The official website of Skycoin - https://www.skycoin.com/
-  - The official website of Skycoin - https://www.skycoin.net/
+  - The github repo of CX - https://github.com/SkycoinProject/cx

 # Installation
-Currently PacMan CX 3D requires [CX v0.6.2](https://github.com/skycoin/cx/releases/tag/v0.6.2) in order to run.
+PacMan CX 3D supports [CX v0.7.0](https://github.com/skycoin/cx/releases/tag/v0.6.2).
-The binaries for this version are available at:
+The binaries for CX are available at:
   - [linux-x64](https://github.com/skycoin/cx/releases/download/v0.6.2/cx-0.6.2-bin-linux-x64.zip)
   - [mac-os-x64](https://github.com/skycoin/cx/releases/download/v0.6.2/cx-0.6.2-bin-macos-x64.zip)
   - [windows-x64](https://github.com/skycoin/cx/releases/download/v0.6.2/cx-0.6.2-bin-windows-x64.zip)